 All End-of-Sale and End-of-Life announcements will be made on Arista's website.
 The timeline for related milestones in the life cycle of our products is as follows:

-• Software bug fixes will be available for up to 2 years from the end-of-sale date.
-Fixes for critical security vulnerabilities will be available through end of life.
-Customers may be required to upgrade to a newer software release to get the bug fixes
+- Software bug fixes will be available for up to 2 years from the end-of-sale date.
+After the first 2 years, Arista will make commercially reasonable efforts in assisting customers to mitigate Arista identified critical security vulnerabilities through the applicable end of life date.
+Customers may be required to upgrade to a newer software release to get the bug fixes, if available.

 End-of-Sale & End-of-Life Milestones at a Glance